-are not accredited investors.
-For these purposes, the "held of record" definition in Section 12(g)(5) does not include securities held by persons who received the securities pursuant to an employee compensation plan in transactions exempt from the registration requirements under Section 5 of the Securities Act of 1933, as amended ("the 1933 Act"), or securities sold in exempt crowdfunding offerings under Title III of the JOBS Act.
+The JOBS Act and 1934 Act Registration.
+In addition, Title V of the JOBS Act amended Section 12(g)(1)(A) of the 1934 Act to raise the thresholds at which an issuer will be required to register under section 12(g) of the 1934 Act.
+An issuer must register within 120 days after its first fiscal year in which the issuer has total assets in excess of \$10 million and a class of equity securities (other than exempted securities) held of record by either (i) 2,000 persons, or (ii) 500 persons who are not accredited investors.
+For these purposes, the "held of record" definition in Section 12(g)(5) does not include securities held by persons who received the securities pursuant to an employee compensation plan in transactions exempt from the registration requirements under Section 5 of the Securities Act of 1933 ("the 1933 Act"), or securities sold in exempt crowdfunding offerings under Title III of the JOBS Act.

-As a result, once the SEC's proposed Regulation D amendments are adopted, an issuer may conduct a Rule 506 offering by public advertising so long as all purchasers are accredited investors, and public company registration is not required until the issuer acquires 2000 holders of record (excluding holders who acquired their shares under the Company's employee benefit plans, or in exempt crowdfunding offerings).
+As a result, under amended Regulation D, an issuer may conduct a Rule 506 offering by public advertising so long as all purchasers are accredited investors, and 1934 Act registration is not required until the issuer acquires 2000 holders of record (excluding holders who acquired their shares under the Company's employee benefit plans, or in exempt crowdfunding offerings).

 Advantages to Rule 506.
-There are several very important advantages of Rule 506, as it has existed, that are important to understanding the significance of these two changes:
+Apart from the ability to engage in general solicitation or public advertising, and the increased thresholds for 1934 Act registration, there are several very important advantages of Rule 506, as it has existed, that are important to understanding the significance of these two changes:

-- 1. Rule 506 offerings require only notice filings with the SEC and the states.
-There is no required filing of, or review of the offering documents at either the Federal or state level.
-(FINRA requires broker-dealers to file copies of certain private placement offerings in which they participate, but these filings are only notice filings, and FINRA will not comment on or provide clearance for the offerings.) - 2.
+- I. Rule 506 offerings require only notice filings with the SEC and the states.
+There is no required filing of, or review of the offering documents at either the federal or state level.
+(FINRA requires broker-dealers to file copies of certain private placement offerings in which they participate, but these filings are only notice filings, and FINRA will not comment on or provide clearance for the offerings.) - II.
 There are no specific required disclosures that must be included in a Rule 506 offering that is limited to accredited investors.
-It is left to the issuer to determine what disclosures are appropriate to provide full disclosure and to avoid anti-fraud liability. - 3.
-Disappointed investors cannot sue, under the federal securities law, for negligent misrepresentation (that is, lack of due care or due diligence) in a Rule 506 offering.
-As a result of a 1995 Supreme Court decision called Gustafson v.
+It is left to the issuer to determine what disclosures are appropriate to provide full disclosure and to avoid anti-fraud liability. - III.
+Disappointed investors cannot sue, under the federal securities laws, for negligent misrepresentation (that is, lack of due care or due diligence) in a Rule 506 offering.
+As a result of a 1995 Supreme Court decision, Gustafson v.
 Alloyd, which held that the liability provisions of Section 12(a)(2) of the 1933 Act do not extend to a private sale, investors in Rule 506 offerings may assert federal claims only under section 10(b) and Rule 10b-5 under the 1934 Act, which require that the investor prove actual intent to defraud, or reckless indifference to the truth of the representations made in the offering.
-While investors might assert claims under various state laws, or common law, the practical effect of Gustafson
+While investors might assert claims under various state laws, or common law, the practical effect of Gustafson has been to make it much harder for lawsuits to be maintained by investors in Rule 506 offerings.